Validation Studies

 Two-stage sampling is a more feasible and realistic method of sampling in cases where the population is too large or is scattered over a large geographical area.

-Carrying forward the previous example, if your sample is too large even after eliminating the clusters that weren’t selected, you may use two-stage sampling to further narrow down the sample.
+Carrying forward the previous example, if your sample is too large even after eliminating the clusters that weren’t selected, you may use two-stage sampling to narrow the sample further.

 With two-stage sampling, you can use simple random sampling to select elements from each one of the selected clusters.
 The units of the narrowed-down sample group will be the selected respondents for the study on soda consumption.

-Multistage sampling takes two-stage sampling further by adding a step, or a few more steps, to the process of obtaining the desired sample group.
+Multistage sampling takes two-stage sampling further by adding a step, or a few more steps, to obtain the desired sample group.
 This means that you need to use multiple steps to obtain the desired sample, and at each stage, you are left with a smaller and smaller sample group.

-This is the most complex of the three cluster sampling methods but is also the most advantageous for very large populations and/or geographically dispersed populations.
+This is the most complex of the three cluster sampling methods but is also the most advantageous for very large populations and geographically dispersed populations.

-To further build on the example of the study of soda consumption, let’s assume the city you are researching is a highly populous one like New York.
+To further build on the example of the study of soda consumption, let’s assume the city you are researching is highly populous, like New York.
 In such a case, it’s probable that even after implementing two-stage sampling, you may not reach your desired sample size.
 You can then take further steps to obtain your desired sample size using multistage sampling.

 These are three ways this sampling method is categorized.
 Now let’s look at the steps to cluster sample.